 Under current law, there are several tax credits provided to encourage investment in property or services that might otherwise struggle to attract private investment.
-These include the historic rehabilitation tax credit (sec.
-47), the low-income housing tax credit (sec.
-42), and production and investment tax credits for renewable energy (secs.
-45 and 48).
-The New Markets Tax Credit (sec.
-45D) provides tax credits to equity investors in Community Development Entities (CDEs), allowing these CDEs the ability to provide low-cost financing to businesses in high-poverty areas.
+These include the historic rehabilitation tax credit, the low-income housing tax credit, and production and investment tax credits for renewable energy.
+The New Markets Tax Credit provides tax credits to equity investors in Community Development Entities (CDEs), allowing these CDEs the ability to provide low-cost financing to businesses in high-poverty areas.

-These credits have seen tremendous success in attracting private investment to help rehabilitate historic main street corridors, develop affordable housing and clean energy, and provide startup capital to businesses in economically distressed areas.
+These credits have seen tremendous success in attracting private investment to help rehabilitate historic main street corridors, develop affordable housing and clean energy, and provide start-up capital to businesses in economically distressed areas.
 By reducing costs associated with these investments, these incentives also help maintain affordable rents, low electricity prices, and reduced interest costs.